MileHacker Logo

 Budget: $150 - $400.
 Best for families, couples, extended stays.

-• Good amenities (pool, kitchenettes), central locations.
+• Good amenities (pool, kitchenettes), locations in the center.

 • Can lack unique character, not a luxury experience.